Permafrost/Tundra/README.md

 tundra.string:squeeze($string);

 // attempts variable substitution on the given string by replacing all occurrences of
-// substrings matching "%key%" with the associated (optionally scoped) value tundra.string:substitute($string, $pipeline);
+// substrings matching "%key%" with the associated (optionally scoped) value;
+// optionally replaces null or non-existent values with the given default value tundra.string:substitute($string, $pipeline, $default);

 // returns the given string with leading and trailing whitespace removed tundra.string:trim($string);